Viking Yacht Company Celebrates over five decades: a Hull of a Story

 at the Miami International Boat Show.
 The Viking 45 Convertible premieres as a 2003 model at Viking's dealer meeting in Atlantic City.

-Viking creates American Marine Electronics and Palm Beach Towers.
+Viking creates Atlantic Marine Electronics and Palm Beach Towers.
 Also introduced are the 45' Open and the 56' Convertible.
 Bill and Bob Healey are

 inducted into the National Marine Manufacturers Association Hall of Fame.
 Viking also purchases Bass River Marina and re-flags it the Viking Yachting Center.